philenz/awsplus/README.md

 * Use PostgreSQL or MongoDB?
 Go with PostgreSQL initially.
 * Use RDS or local?
 Local.
 * Run as Docker container?
 Any advantage?
+Links below.
 * Define web server port etc in config.json.
 * In DB init function, populate security group table if no rows.
 * When someone adds an ingress security group rule lambda function will: